-The third empty-hand form of the Wing Tsun system is called Biu-Tze.
-Meaning "Thrusting-Fingers," this form centers on the delivery of focused force into the opponent at extremely close ranges.
+The third and final empty-hand form of the Wing Tsun system is called Biu-Tze.
+Meaning Thrusting-Fingers, this form centers on the delivery of focused force into the opponent at extremely close ranges.
 Its use revolves around the delivery of permanent (sometimes fatal) injuries.

 Some schools teach that Biu-Tze’s “emergency” techniques were created to help you regain the centerline if you have lost it; however, this is incorrect.
 Why?
 Because we have already learned this principle in everything leading up to Biu-Tze.

 Beginning with the Siu-Nim-Tau, everything we do revolves around the centerline and how important it is for effective protection and attack.
 The Chum-Kiu expanded this further by teaching us varying angles and how to regain the centerline so as to place us in a more efficient position.
 This was reinforced even further through Chi-sau and Lap-sau, for anyone that loses the centerline will immediately tell you that you are in a bad situation.

 "...
 Biu-Tze is not for recovering the centerline..."

 This knowledge of the centerline is a prerequisite for learning the Biu-Tze vs. learning how to regain it.
 So at the AWCA, we follow the Yip Man concept that Biu-Tze is not for recovering the centerline; instead, it is for the delivery of permanent/fatal attacking actions.